Attorney General Barr considering leaving post before Trump exits office, source says | NewsChannel 3-12

 The New York Times was first to report on Barr’s thinking.
 CNN has reached out to the Justice Department for comment.

 CNN reported earlier this week that Trump was frustrated with Barr for saying in an interview that the Justice Department had found no evidence of widespread election fraud.
-The two men on Tuesday had a “contentious,” lengthy meeting inside the West Wing, according to a person familiar with the meeting.
+The two men had a “contentious,” lengthy meeting inside the West Wing on Tuesday, according to a person familiar with the meeting.

 On Thursday, Trump declined to say whether he had confidence in Barr, a sign that the attorney general has fallen out of the President’s favor.